PlumpMath/seven-languages-in-seven-weeks/clojure_day_3.md

           account-id operation amount)))

     (defn credit
-      "Credits money to the account with the given ID.
-Does nothing if an account with the given ID doesn't exist."
+      "Credits money to the account with given ID.
+Does nothing if the account doesn't exist."
       [accounts-ref account-id amount]
       (maybe-mutate-account-balance accounts-ref account-id + amount))

     (defn debit
-      "Debits money from the account with the given ID.
-Does nothing if an account with the given ID doesn't exist."
+      "Debits money from the account with given ID.
+Does nothing if the account doesn't exist."
       [accounts-ref account-id amount]
       (maybe-mutate-account-balance accounts-ref account-id - amount))